Understanding Your CP104 Notice

 Answers to Common Questions

-A. You can arrange to make a payment plan with us if you can’t pay the full amount you owe.
-Go to the payments page to find out more about your payment options.
+You can arrange to make a payment plan with us if you can’t pay the full amount you owe.
+Please contact us to request any available payment options.

 Tips for next year

 Consider filing your excise taxes electronically.
-Filing online can help you to avoid mistakes and find credits and deductions for which you may qualify.
-Learn more about e-file.
+Filing online can help you to avoid mistakes.
+Please visit our web site for electronic filing options.